Statesville Fire Department's Daniel Mitchell promoted to captain

-The Statesville Fire Department promoted Daniel “Scott” Mitchell from Master Firefighter to Captain.
-Mitchell has been with the department for eight years and has proven to be a skilled firefighter with a deep commitment to the community's safety.
-Captain Mitchell has distinguished himself as a leader among his peers through hard work, determination, and a strong sense of duty.
+The Statesville Fire Department promoted Daniel “Scott” Mitchell from master firefighter to captain.
+Mitchell has been with the department for eight years and has proven to be a skilled firefighter with a deep commitment to the community’s safety, the fire department said in a news release.
+Mitchell has distinguished himself as a leader among his peers through hard work, determination and a strong sense of duty, the department said.

-In his role as Master Firefighter, Captain Mitchell consistently demonstrated a thorough understanding of firefighting procedures, emergency response protocols, and the importance of effective communication within the department.
+In his role as master firefighter, Mitchell consistently demonstrated a thorough understanding of firefighting procedures, emergency response protocols and the importance of effective communication within the department.

 People are also reading…